wolenik/site/readme.txt

+My Personal Website
+By Ethan Wolenik

+CREDIT FOR TEMPLATE
 This site was taken from a template on StyleShout
 I customized most of the text, but the vast majority of the css and js was not changed I don't take credit for all of the code, not even 90% of it